Xilinx/PYNQ/docs/source/getting_started.rst

       :align: center

-  1. Set the **JP4 / Boot** jumper to the *SD* position by placing the jumper over the top two pins of JP4 as shown in the image.
+  1. Set the **JP4 / Boot** jumper to the *SD* position by placing the jumper over the bottom two pins of JP4 as shown in the image.
      (This sets the board to boot from the Micro-SD card)

   2. To power the PYNQ-Z1 from the micro USB cable, set the **JP5 / Power**